nextflow-io/training/docs/basic_training/intro.md

 ### In DAG-like format

-To better understand how Nextflow is dealing with the data in this pipeline, below is a DAG-like figure to visualize all the `inputs`, `outputs`, `channels` and `processes`:
+To better understand how Nextflow is dealing with the data in this workflow, below is a DAG-like figure to visualize all the `inputs`, `outputs`, `channels` and `processes`:

 <figure markdown>